 - Pharmaceuticals – for its “filling” properties, helping medicines to fill out a capsule (and stick together)

 I think we were going pretty good with the first two bullet points.
-Powdered cellulose used in food – it makes sense to see it in dog food as well.
+Powdered cellulose is used in food – it makes sense to see it in dog food as well.

 But fish bait?

 Cosmetics and pills?

-That’s a bit of a stretch for something me or my dog is ingesting as food.
+That’s a bit of a stretch for something me or my dog are ingesting as food.

 I understand the reasons behind it, but if the intent is to substitute healthy fruit and veggies (high in fiber) with a cheap alternative (powdered cellulose), my recommendation will always be to opt for the fruits/veggies approach.

 Why?
 Well, the fruits and veggie approach ensures you are gaining some food value from the ingredients whereas, with powdered cellulose, there is none.

 What should I look for on the dog food label?

 As the cost of the “normal” ingredients rises, companies find cheaper ingredients to take their place.
 This is where powdered cellulose comes in.
 It is a great binding agent and provides extra bulk for dog food.

 To find out how much powdered cellulose is in your pet’s food, check out the ingredients list on the packaging.
-Ingredients are listed by weight, so the ingredients higher in the list are used more often in the product.
+Ingredients are listed by weight, so the ingredients higher on the list are used more often in the product.

 It is best to choose pet food products that have ingredients that you recognize and can pronounce.
 If you can’t pronounce it, chances are it’s not good for your dog!